jmhale/dns-proxy/README.md

-###DNS proxy
+# DNS proxy

+## Description
-TL;DR: Creates an instance on DigitalOcean running bind9 and sniproxy to allow proxying some traffic through your instance.
+Creates a instance on DigitalOcean, running bind9 and sniproxy, to allow for proxying of selected traffic through the instance, so it egresses via DigitalOcean's network.

 This is a set of scripts that I created to help automate deploying a couple of DNS/proxy instances to DigtialOcean droplets.